 Denali National Park, AK 99755

-For the 2022 Season, due to a landslide impacting the Denali Park Road, the Roadhouse is accessible only by air.
-We have partnered with Denali Air to bring our guests into the heart of Denali National Park.
+For the 2024 Season, due to a landslide impacting the Denali Park Road, the Roadhouse is accessible only by air.
+They have partnered with Denali Air to bring guests into the heart of Denali National Park.
 Current information available here: https://www.kantishnaroadhouse.com/logistics/

 Prices & Dates